nodejs/dev-policy/README.md

 Nominations for Collaborator Status happen through the typical TSC decision making process.
 That is, to nominate one or more Collaborators, an issue containing the names of all collaborators being nominated is created and put on the TSC meeting agenda.
 The issue is approved or rejected following the same Consensus Seeking Process used for any other issue or PR.

-Individuals can self-nominate the TSC for Collaborator status by submitting an issue requesting to be put on the TSC meeting agenda.
+Individuals can self-petition the TSC for Collaborator status by submitting an issue requesting to be put on the TSC meeting agenda.
 In order to be considered however, such self-nominations must be sponsored by an existing TSC member, after which it follows the same process as above.
 To sponsor a nomination, the TSC member must indicate consent within the issue text or associated comment thread.

 Collaborators can be nominated to become members of the TSC following the same nomination and approval model.
 However, Collaborators cannot nominate themselves for TSC membership.
 An individual cannot be nominated and accepted into the TSC without first having been nominated and accepted as a Collaborator.